 During my exploration, I learned to slow down, and re-work the many crossroads that appeared right before an artwork felt “complete” and to embrace the question mark.
 My experiments revealed interest in the following research areas: abject/uncanny, performance, speculative realism, Chuthulucene, collaboration, digital prototyping, DNA, biology, holobionts, animism, psychometry, political ecology, and affect theory.

-The materials I used for my project included hair gifted to me by six of my friends (Manna, Carolyn, Melissa, Evangeline, Heather, and Hazel).
-Melissa also gifted me hair from her cat Piper.
-Additionally, I received a small amount of Eastern Grey Squirrel hair from another friend.
-While out walking, I found magnolia petals, two leaf skeletons, a seagull feather, and several oak tree branches and acorns.
+The materials I used for my project included hair gifted to me by six of my friends (Manna, Carolyn, Melissa, Evangeline, Heather, and Hazel) and Melissa’s cat Piper.
+I was also gifted a small amount of Eastern Grey Squirrel hair.
+While out walking, I found magnolia petals, two leaf skeletons, a seagull feather, and several oak tree branches, and acorns.

-One of the first tools I purchased to work with the human and non-human hair was a drop spindle.
+One of the first tools I purchased to work with was a drop spindle.
 I wanted to know if I could make a fine thread from spinning human hair.
 I discovered that each person’s hair would turn differently.
 In some instances, the hair would wind and unwind back and forth many times.
 In other cases, the person’s hair would spin tightly or snap off right away.

-During this alt-method process, I found myself explaining to people how I collected my hair or how the other participants collected their hair.
-These inquiries inspired me to make a video.
+During the process, I found myself explaining to people how I collected my hair, or how the other participants collected their hair, and it inspired me to make a video.
 Several years ago, I became curious as to what it would be like to be a squirrel, and have fur on my face.
 Subsequently, I started saving my hair that would come out on the days I wash my hair in the shower.
 This type of hair loss is standard, and you can lose between 50-100 hairs a day.
 After each wash, I would roll the strands that came loose between my fingers into individual hairballs.
 I planned to use my human hair as a material to build a 3D project.

 3D Printer Collaboration